Scare Me (2020) Review: A Meta-Horror Tale of Storytelling and Suspense

 “Scare Me” premiered at Sundance 2020.
-The new horror movie from Josh Ruben dropped on the Shudder platform on October 1st making it a perfect accompaniment if you’re missing Halloween.
-A directorial debut for Ruben, he also wrote and stars in the campfire tale storytelling, single location show.
-If you like the thought of bringing spooky stories to life to the creature comforts of your own home, Scare Me is the perfect way to feel like you’re camping.
+The old school horror movie from Josh Ruben dropped on the Shudder platform in early 2020, making it a perfect accompaniment if you’re missing Halloween.
+A directorial debut for Ruben, he also wrote and stars in the campfire tale storytelling, single-location show.
+If you like the thought of bringing spooky stories to life in the creature comforts of your own home, Scare Me is the perfect way to feel like you’re camping.

-In Scare Me Ruben stars as Fred and his voice and his storytelling ability far outweigh my own meager attempts.
-More akin to two ventriloquists who happen to be exceptionally talented at imitating quite the collection of monsters, personalities, and sound bites, Fred is joined by Fanny.
-Fanny comprises the role of the successful novelist about to launch a horror book.
+In Scare Me, Ruben stars as Fred, and his voice and storytelling ability far outweigh my own meager attempts.
+More akin to two ventriloquists who happen to be exceptionally talented at imitating quite a collection of monsters, personalities, and sound bites, Fred is joined by Fanny.
+Fanny plays the role of the successful novelist about to launch a horror book.
 Aya Cash plays Fanny, the newest face of Stormfront in the smash series, The Boys.
 Both have so much enthusiasm and personality, I wish I could hire them for a party sometime.

 Scare Me Is Not Trying to Scare You

 The harsh realities of those with a vested interest in their body of work.
-The competitive nature of the fact there is always someone better at what you think you are good at.
+The competitive nature of the fact that there is always someone better at what you think you are good at.
 How far are you willing to go to reach the heights of your competitors?
 With so many mimics in various forms, does a generic mash-up really mean you shouldn’t be successful?
-Should unique and never been done before guaranteeing you those same fruits of fame?
+Should uniqueness and never having been done before guarantee you those same fruits of fame?

 In any case, Josh Ruben‘s Scare Me is a fun and well-constructed look at the perils of realizing your dreams.
 It’s imaginative well performed and a totally appropriate way to kick off Halloween or anytime you need some scary stories to tell.